Welcome to Akaroa cruise port, New Zealand!

 6. Orana Wildlife Park

-- Orana Wildlife Park is located 94 km/59 miles (a 1h 30 minutes driving distance) northwest of Akaroa cruise port.
+Orana Wildlife Park is located 94 km/59 miles (a 1h 30-minute drive) northwest of Akaroa cruise port.

 Check out Orana Wildlife Park tours and activities